acolytec3/snips_crypto/README.md

 # snips_crypto
-Have Snips tell you about crypto!
+Have Snips tell you your crypto balances!

-# Exchange Rate
-The exchangeRate skill pulls cryptocuurency rates prices in the "quote" currency defined in the config.ini.
-Supported fiat currencies are  USD and EUR.

 # Air Token Balance
-This skill scrapes the Snips Console to identify your current AIR Token balance.
-Provide your username and password in the username/password parameters defined in the config.ini
+This skill scrapes the Snips Console or Etherscan to identify your current AIR Token balance or Ethereum wallet balance.
+Provide your username and password in the username/password/etherwallet parameters defined in the config.ini